 Second, if you read your sentence but can’t remember what happened at the beginning, the sentence is too long.
 Have a madeleine while you rest and refresh your memory.
 After your tummy is full, you can chop up your sentence into manageable bits.

 The best way to cut down a super-long sentence is to figure out your main points.
-(You’ve probably crammed two or three main points into your long sentence.)
-Once you remember what they are, highlight each one with its own medium-sized sentence.
+(When you investigate, you'll often find that your long sentences have two or three main points crammed into them.)
+Break that sentence apart, and highlight each main point with its own medium-sized sentence.
 Then deal with your leftover crumbs.
-Once you’ve allotted everything to its proper location on your tour, make sure everything fits together seamlessly.
-Then you can rest.
+Once you’ve mapped everything to its proper location on your tour, make sure your transitions work and everything fits together seamlessly.
+Then you can put your feet up and rest.